Mabel Lethbridge: Post War life

 Mabel Lethbridge had recognised that people wanted living accommodation in Chelsea where her family resided and accordingly opened an estate agency with a prestigious address in Cheyne Walk.
-It was a major success allowing Lethbridge to remove herself from the poverty of the immediate post war years, maintain a house in London and a rural retreat in Chertsey, Surrey.
+It was a major success allowing Lethbridge to remove herself from the poverty of the immediate post war years, maintain a house in London (part of which she rented to the artist Albert Crommelynck) and a rural retreat in Chertsey, Surrey.
 In her first volume of autobiography she describes herself as the first woman to own and run an estate agency.